-After the loss of her communications position at a nonprofit, DeVito dispatched a tweet to find out how many fellow New Jerseyans were also out of work.
-With that tweet, she found her calling: The overwhelming response inspired her to found NJ Unemployed, a support group for job-seekers in the Garden State to facilitate the exchange of stories and advice for moving forward professionally after the loss of a job.
+After the loss of her communications job, DeVito tweeted to find out how many fellow New Jerseyans were also out of work.
+With that tweet, she found her calling: The overwhelming response inspired her to found NJ Unemployed, a support group for job-seekers in the Garden State to exchange stories and advice for moving forward professionally after the loss of a job.

-The initial loss of a job is stressful, and it often makes us lose our clarity and focus on planning the next steps, says Katie Brewer, a certified financial planner™ with LearnVest Planning Services.
-But you don't have to descend into an anxiety spiral.
-There are always options, and the key is to let yourself have the time and space to determine what those are, Brewer says.
+You don't have to descend into an anxiety spiral.
+There are always options, and the key is to let yourself have the time and space to determine what those are.
 You won't be able to move forward without a clear head and an open mind.

-This can be as simple as taking the time to gather all of your contacts off of your computer, so you can send a thoughtful email once you get your footing again.
-One friend, instead of letting anger get the best of her, spent her last hour in the office typing up a letter to HR stipulating why she deserved three months, instead of two weeks, of severance.
+This can be as simple as taking the time to gather all of your contacts off of your computer, so you can send a thoughtful email.
+One friend, instead of letting anger get the best of her, spent her last hour in the office writing a letter to HR stipulating why she deserved three months, instead of two weeks, of severance.
 The end result?
 An extra $15,000 in her emergency fund while hunting for a new job.

 Do: Accept Your Situation

 Stave off panic by stepping back and taking stock of your own feelings.
 “Validate your right to feel miserable,” Dr. Robert L. Leahy, author of "The Worry Cure," advised on NPR.
 "You're a human being.
 You have a right to feel unhappy."
-Once you’ve given your emotions space to exist, you can start to see the big picture more clearly, enabling you to act in ways that will help you and your career.
+Once you’ve given your emotions space to exist, you can start to see the big picture more clearly.

 Don’t: Borrow Blindly From Your Retirement Account

-Not to mention, if you're still unemployed when the tax bill comes around for your withdrawals, this could cause yet more problems.
-Meanwhile, Brewer says that if you choose to file for bankruptcy down the line, your retirement assets are usually one of the few assets you can keep (depending on state rules).
-Bottom line?
+If you're still unemployed when the tax bill comes around for your withdrawals, this could cause yet more problems.
 Unless these funds are the only thing standing between you and losing everything, try to hold off.
 After all, that's what your emergency fund should be for.

 Do: Rethink Your Priorities

-Once you’ve established a particular standard of living, it can be tough to adjust that downward, but Brewer says it's crucial to separate your wants from your needs and make the necessary changes to reflect your new financial reality.
-Tweak your budget in the LearnVest Money Center, where you can edit your (new) monthly income and see how much you have left to spend on each part of your life.
-Particularly if you're living off of your emergency fund, you'll need to think about where you can cut back so you don't eat through your savings so quickly.
+Once you’ve established a particular standard of living, it can be tough to adjust that downward.
+Tweak your budget, particularly if you're living off of your emergency fund.
+You'll need to think about where you can cut back so you don't eat through your savings.

 Don’t: Avoid Creditors

 Losing your job often means losing your health insurance.
-While COBRA is an option, Brewer says it can be an expensive one, and private plans may not be appropriate for your situation.
-When you lose your job, you will want to stay on top of your options.
-If you can be covered under a spouse’s health insurance policy, arrange this as soon as possible, Brewer says.
-Otherwise, a broker can help you shop around for the best alternatives for your situation.
+While COBRA is an option, it can be expensive.
+If you can be covered under a spouse’s health insurance policy, arrange this as soon as possible.
+Otherwise, a broker can help you shop around for the best alternatives.

 Don’t: Clam Up

 “One of the biggest mistakes I see people make is not engaging with others when unemployed,” DeVito says.
-The shame of job loss, she says, can scare people away from healthy and productive social interactions.
+The shame of job loss, she says, can scare people away from social interactions.
 But that only increases the negative pressure on an already stressful situation.
-Whether you participate in social networking, real-life networking in your industry, volunteering or taking a class, DeVito says putting yourself out in the world is often the path to new ideas, opportunities and energy.
-Yes, even when you’d rather retreat and stay home alone.
+Whether you network in your industry, volunteer or take a class, DeVito says putting yourself out in the world is often the path to new ideas, opportunities and energy.
+Yes, even when you’d rather stay home alone.

 Blogger Penelope Trunk recommends spending unemployment time “creating projects for yourself and executing on them.
 It's good for you mentally," she says, "because you are doing something meaningful with your time and that will keep your spirits up.”
-If you're feeling sorry for yourself, volunteering can also boost your mood by putting your situation in perspective.
+Volunteering can also boost your mood by putting your situation in perspective.

 Do: Take a Balanced View of Your Situation

 It's not healthy to beat yourself up because you got laid off in the middle of hard economic times.
-With an unemployment rate around 7.6% (and as high as 10% in recent memory), getting laid off is dishearteningly common, and you don't want to wreck your confidence over something that's out of your control, not least because studies have shown that exuding confidence through body language goes a long way in a job interview.
-All the same, if you've lost a job more than once, it would behoove you to think seriously about why that might be, or what common threads you can find between those experiences.
+Getting laid off is dishearteningly common, and you don't want to wreck your confidence over something that's out of your control.
+If you've lost a job more than once, though, think seriously about why that might be, or what common threads you can find between those experiences.

 Don’t: Neglect Your Well-Being

-“Losing your job is one of the most difficult life experiences that people will go through,” Dr. Leahy told NPR.
-“But having said that, the question really is how long do you want to stay stuck in that position of being angry and anxious?”
-A Duke University study revealed that the risk of heart attack was significantly higher among the unemployed than those who hadn't experienced job loss, underscoring the importance of taking care of your physical and emotional health while unemployed.
+A Duke University study revealed that the risk of heart attack was significantly higher among the unemployed than those who hadn't experienced job loss, underscoring the importance of taking care of your physical and emotional health.

-By the same token, don’t let yourself become too busy to exercise, especially because it’s been shown to reduce stress and actually help people build stronger relationships.
-If you’re in need of inspiration, here are 10 free workout sites to get you going.
+Don’t let yourself become too busy to exercise, especially because it’s been shown to reduce stress and help people build stronger relationships.